-If you are a father of a child going through a Child Protective Services (CPS) case then you may feel a bit left out of the process.
-Odds are decent that your child lives primarily with her mother and that any CPS involvement in your child’s life relates to an action taken (or not taken) by her mother.
-You could have found out about the case from CPS or from your child’s mother.
-However you found out about the case it is probable that you are worried, confused and have questions about what role you are able to play in the case and in the investigation.
+If you are a father of a child going through a Child Protective Services (CPS) case, then you may feel a bit left out of the process.
+The odds are decent that your child lives primarily with her mother and that any CPS involvement in your child’s life relates to an action taken (or not taken) by her mother.
+You could have found out about the case from CPS or your child’s mother.
+However, you found out about the case, and it is probable that you are worried, confused, and have questions about what role you can play in the case and the investigation.

 Fathers have just as much a right to make decisions and spend time with their children as do mothers.
-That is true until a court steps in and creates orders on conservatorship of a child.
-If you have previously been to court and have court orders that govern visitation, possession, access and child support then you know the times that you are able to see your child and the rights that you have as far as decision-making capabilities are concerned.
+That is true until a court steps in and creates orders on the conservatorship of a child.
+If you have previously been to court and have court orders that govern visitation, possession, access, and child support, you know the times you can see your child and the rights that you have as far as decision-making capabilities are concerned.

-No matter what rights you have been granted by a court, you have the potential to play a significant role in your child’s life.
-This is especially true during a difficult time like a CPS case.
+No matter what rights a court has granted you, you have the potential to play a significant role in your child’s life.
+This is especially true during a difficult time, like a CPS case.
 You can support your child and your family during this time.
 You can play a role in creating a visitation plan.
 You can act as a temporary managing conservator of your child during the case if that is deemed to be in your child’s best interests.

-Once you are identified as the father of this child you should take advantage of every opportunity you are given in order to spend time with your child and contribute to the creation of any safety or service plans.
-It is typical that once CPS identifies you as the father and the extent of your involvement with your family is determined, you are able to increase your role in parenting your child during a CPS case.
+Once you are identified as the father of this child, you should take advantage of every opportunity you are given to spend time with your child and contribute to creating any safety or service plans.
+It is typical that once CPS identifies you as the father and the extent of your involvement with your family is determined, you can increase your role in parenting your child during a CPS case.

-As odd as it may sound, you need to be located and identified in order to become an active participant in your child's CPS case.
-In many situations, you may have to be tracked down in another city or state if you do not live close by to your child.
-It is very important that you return phone calls from CPS during this stage in your case.
-You as the father have an important role to play in the case and can have a significant impact on the proceedings if you are involved and willing to lend a hand when it comes to finding a place for your child to stay during the case.
+As odd as it may sound, you need to be located and identified to become an active participant in your child's CPS case.
+You may have to be tracked down in another city or state in many situations if you do not live close by to your child.
+You must return phone calls from CPS during this stage in your case.
+As the father, you have an important role to play in the case and can have a significant impact on the proceedings if you are involved and willing to lend a hand when it comes to finding a place for your child to stay during the case.

 It could be the case that your child’s mother has never allowed you to see your child.
-If you live in another state or lack the financial resources to do so, you may have never had an opportunity to have a court address this issue.
-Even if you have never been in contact with your child before it is important that you make yourself available to CPS during this time.
+If you live in another state or lack the financial resources to do so, you may have never had an opportunity to have a court address this issue even if you have never been in contact with your child before, and you must make yourself available to CPS during this time.
 It is now your responsibility to provide care to your child and support (financial, emotional, etc.) as your child’s case begins to pick up steam.

-There will be doctor’s visits, planning sessions and updates on the phone that are provided by CPS that you will need to be available to receive.
-You will have the ability to shape the sort of planning that goes with your child as far as where he lives, what sort of visitation you are able to have with your child and any other important pieces of information like this.
+There will be doctor’s visits, planning sessions, and updates on the phone provided by CPS that you will need to be available to receive.
+You will have the ability to shape the sort of planning that goes with your child regarding where he lives, what sort of visitation you can have with your child and any other important pieces of information like this.
 Your child’s foster family (if he is placed into foster care) will be notified of your involvement in the case as well.